- Home

 Vitamin B12 – also known as cobalamin – is one of eight essential B vitamins.

-B vitamins are key for good health because they work together to help the body produce energy.
-According to scientific research, each B vitamin, except folate (vitamin B9), is involved in energy production.
+B vitamins are key to good health because they work together to help the body produce energy.
+According to research, each B vitamin, except folate (vitamin B9), is involved in energy production.
 And vitamin B12 is one of the most important.

 As well as supporting nervous system function and forming DNA, B12 is needed to create red blood cells, which are responsible for carrying oxygen around the body.
 As a result, if you don’t have enough B12 in your system, it can impact oxygen delivery.
 This is why this vitamin is often linked with preventing anaemia – a condition that causes weakness and fatigue due to a lack of healthy red blood cells.